-Oxygen concentrations higher than 23.5% create greater fire hazards than normal air.
-Oxygen is not combustible, but it promotes very rapid combustion of flammable materials and some materials that are normally regarded as being relatively non-flammable.
+Oxygen concentrations greater than 23.5% create greater fire hazards than normal air.
+Although Oxygen is not flammable, it vigorously accelerates combustion of flammable materials.
+Materials that do not burn in air, including fire resistant materials can burn vigorously in an oxygen enriched atmosphere.
 Although a source of ignition energy is always necessary in combination with flammable materials and oxygen, control or elimination of flammables is a precautionary step.
 Lubricating oils and other hydrocarbon materials can react violently with higher concentrations of oxygen, and the combination shall be avoided.

 Personnel should not be exposed to an oxygen-enriched atmosphere because of increased risks of fire.
-As concentrations increase above 23.5% oxygen, ease of ignition of clothing increases dramatically.
+As concentrations increase greater than 23.5% oxygen, ease of ignition of clothing increases dramatically.
 Once ignited by even a relatively weak ignition source such as a spark or cigarette, clothing can burst into flame and burn rapidly.
-Above approximately 60% oxygen, the nap on clothing and even body hair and oil are subject to flash fire that spreads rapidly over the entire exposed surface.
-See also AIGA 005/10 Fire hazards of oxygen and oxygen enriched atmospheres [27].
+At concentrations greater than approximately 60% oxygen, some clothing and body hair and oil are subject to flash fire that spreads rapidly over the entire exposed surface.

-Oxygen generators are very often operated inside closed buildings.
+Oxygen generators are often operated inside closed buildings.
 Consequently, oxygen leakage can result in an oxygen-enriched atmosphere within the building.
 Areas where it is possible to have this condition shall be well ventilated.
 Oxygen vents should be piped outside of buildings or to a safe area.
-Where an oxygen-enriched atmosphere is possible, warning signs shall be posted and special precautions shall be taken such as installation of analyzers with alarms, ensuring a minimum number of air changes per hour, implementing special entry procedures, or a combination of these.
+Where an oxygen-enriched atmosphere is possible, warning signs shall be posted and precautions shall be taken such as installation of analyzers with alarms, ensuring a minimum number of air changes per hour, implementing special entry procedures, or a combination of these.